faust64/kube-magic/README.md

 considering that unprivileged capbility is one of the main argument buildah has -- and it's either poorly performing, or not at all ...

+### CephFS Provisioner

+Currently running version 1.2.2 of the cephfs-provisioner, I noticed that PVC deletion may never complete.
+While the PVC itself is indeed deleted, the Secret that was created accessing our Volume would remain in our Namespace.
+The Persistent Volume object would remain in a Released state, despite my StorageClass reclaimPolicy being set to Delete.
+Both of which would prevent re-creating a PVC you would have deleted.

 ### Cert-Manager

 The cert-manager operator does not work, as deployed by kube-spray (master